Hobaho – Optimal Use of in Vitro Techniques in Dutch Bulb Industry #SWI2018

 In product development (breeding for new varieties), we select first the flower that comes from one seed for its beauty.
-Next step is to multiply the selected progeny and perform tests on a set of 50 bulbs or tubers.
-Third step is to multiply to commercial numbers for sales, depending on the crop around 50.000 bulbs or tubers.
+The next step is to multiply the selected progeny and perform tests on a set of 50 bulbs or tubers.
+The third step is to multiply to commercial numbers for sales, depending on the crop around 50,000 bulbs or tubers.

-In this process we have choices in means of multiplication.
-The natural way of multiplication, outside in the field (in vivo), takes 15 to 25 year before we reach commercial numbers of bulbs.
-For example, the multiplication factor is in tulip 2,5 bulb/bulb/year.
-In Zantedeschia, we can part the tuber into 85 new parts, but they need 2 years to come to adult.
+In this process, we have choices in means of multiplication.
+The natural way of multiplication, outside in the field (in vivo), takes 15 to 25 years before we reach commercial numbers of bulbs.
+For example, the multiplication factor is in tulip 2.5 bulb/bulb/year.
+In Zantedeschia, we can part the tuber into 85 new parts, but they need 2 years to come to adults.
 Through tissue culture (in vitro) the multiplication factor is much higher.
-The cycle itself adds another year to the process because we need an additional year to come to adult, they need to reach the appropriate size for blooming.
+The cycle itself adds another year to the process because we need an additional year to come to adults, they need to reach the appropriate size for blooming.

-To have a theoretical model in which we can adjust variabels such that we can weigh the gain in years versus the costs.
+To have a theoretical model in which we can adjust variables such that we can weigh the gain in years versus the costs.

 Questions we have: In which stadium is the application of tissue culture (TC) the most effective, which number of TC we should request from our supplier, how much money we can spend to improve the TC methods such that time is even more reduced and have returns of investment, or research to reduce the costs of TC.

-- Growth years from start of multiplication to product (= bulb ready to bloom)
+- Growth years from the start of multiplication to product (= bulb ready to bloom)